-The following content is complex, and you should consult an expert about this topic.
+The following information can be complex and you should consult an expert about this topic.

-Whatever the circumstances, you will likely find retirement's financial conundrum is suddenly much tougher.
-After all, if you retire at a younger age, you will have less time to get financially prepared and you face a potentially longer retirement, possibly with the need to buy your own health insurance until you become eligible for Medicare at age 65.
+Whatever the circumstances, you may be overwhelmed with all the changes and choices coming your way.
+After all, if you retire at a younger age, you will have less time to get financially prepared for your potentially longer retirement and possibly with the need to buy your own health insurance until you become eligible for Medicare at age 65.

-With that in mind, here are some steps you might take if it looks like you'll be entering an early retirement.
+With that in mind, here are some steps you might take if you are considering entering an early retirement.

 Whether you're opting for early retirement or forced into it, start by estimating your likely retirement income, including:

-As your last day on the job approaches, three issues will likely loom large: How much you spend each month, where the retirement income will come from to cover those expenses and how you will handle health-care costs.
+As your last day on the job approaches, your biggest questions will be: How much you will spend each month, where the retirement income will come from to cover those expenses and how you will handle health-care costs.